AI4Bread/stCAMBL_tutorial/source/index.rst

-..
-S3RL documentation master file, created by sphinx-quickstart on Wed Apr 16 19:43:51 2025.
+.. stCAMBL documentation master file, created by sphinx-quickstart on Wed Apr 16 19:43:51 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-S3RL – Separable Spatial Single-cell Transcriptome Representation Learning via Graph Transformer and Hyperspherical Prototype Clustering
+stCAMBL – Biased Multi-view Contrastive Learning with Attentive Masking for Spatial Transcriptomic Analysis
 =============================================================================

 .. toctree::